-3. Method
+3. Methodology

 A mix of methods (combination of qualitative and quantitative research methods) is used to perform this research.
-Data is collected by means of different sources.
-The results of each of these sources will be shown in the different upcoming paragraphs:
+Data is collected by means of different sources; each of these different sources will be explained in the different upcoming paragraphs:

-- Systematic literature review

-- o Indicators and interventions for effective interdisciplinary collaboration

-- Dutch semi-structured scoping interviews

-- Earlier documented reports

-- Site visits: pre-visit questionnaire, focus groups, in depth interviews
+- Systematic literature reviews - Medical (e-)leadership - o Indicators and interventions for effective interdisciplinary collaboration - All information on physicians/medical leadership is also gathered in this literature review - Earlier documented reports - Site visits: pre-visit questionnaire, focus groups, in depth interviews